Skip to main content

 Exploitation of the trust IP will be the responsibility of the executive medical director who will retain management responsibility for IP generated by trust staff.

 All developments of IP should be channelled through Medipex who manage the trust’s intellectual property rights.
-They will assess the potential of the intellectual property and decide whether or not it is worth protecting and exploiting.
+They will assess the potential of the intellectual property and decide whether it is worth protecting and exploiting.

 In general, if legal action needs to be taken against an individual or organisation illegally using intellectual property, which the trust has protected, Medipex, to which the trust has assigned the task of commercialising the IP, will pursue this.